 The Venezuelan Government Will Introduce Cryptocurrency Courses to Citizens

 This week the Venezuelan government has introduced a new “Crypto-School” in the capital city after launching the state issued cryptocurrency the Petro.
 President Nicolas Maduro wants the entire country to be involved with the digital asset revolution, and the Petro is one of the first nation-state issued cryptocurrency in history.
-The “Crypto-School” is located in Caracas aims to tech people about the background and history of this emerging technology.
-“The cryptocurrency training school offers courses on the petro to Venezuelans for free,” explains the local Telesur television station.
+The “Crypto-School” is located in Caracas aims to teach people about the background and history of this emerging technology.
+“The cryptocurrency training school offers courses on the Petro to Venezuelans for free,” explains the local Telesur television station.

 High School In New Jersey Plans to Offer Cryptocurrency Course

 Due to increased interest in bitcoin and other cryptocurrencies the Union Catholic High School in Scotch Plains, New Jersey has a class that will study digital assets.
 The school’s Business and Personal Finance teacher, Mr. Tim Breza has decided to add cryptocurrency history and blockchain technology in his elective course for juniors and seniors.
 “I am very excited that the students and Union Catholic are being exposed to this… and that the UC administration supported teaching this to our students,” explains Mr. Breza.
 “If one student’s talking about it, many of them are talking about it,” Breza said.
 “So I figured we needed to include it,” he emphasizes.